kotalilyy/tic-tac-toe/README.md

 ## Contributions

-I created this JavaScript Tic Tac Toe game with the help of @WebDevSimplified!

 Made with ❤️ by Dakota Nelson

+Created with the help of @WebDevSimplified